Jake Lowery: Washington Nationals

 On April 14, 2016, Lowery signed a minor league contract with the Washington Nationals organization.

 Lowery split the 2018 campaign between the Double–A Harrisburg Senators and Triple–A Syracuse Chiefs, batting .244/.359/.397 with three home runs and 16 RBI.
 He elected free agency following the season on November 2, 2018.

 On March 14, 2019, Lowery re–signed with Washington on a minor league pact.
 He spent the year with Double–A Harrisburg, batting .222/.364/.333 with two RBI across 12 appearances.
 Lowery elected free agency following the season on November 4.

 On November 7, 2019, Lowery once more re-signed with the Nationals organization on a new minor league contract.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Lowery became a free agent on November 2, 2020.

 Coaching career

 In 2021, Lowery served as the manager of the Florida Complex League Nationals.
 In 2022, he was promoted to manager of the Fredericksburg Nationals of the Low-A Carolina League.
 On December 19, 2024, he was promoted to serve as the manager of the High-A Wilmington Blue Rocks.

+On January 29, 2026, Lowery was announced as a catching and game play coordinator within the Washington Nationals' player development department.